meeldijk/meeldijk/README.md

 - 🔭 I’m currently working on to learn dj
 - 🌱 I’m currently  busy with learn on microsoft
 - 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with rekordbox
+- 🤔 I’m want to help with program in AI or fix other issues
 - 💬 Ask me anything you wanted
 - 📫 How to reach me: manuelmeeldijk@gmail.com
 - 😄 Pronouns: funnyman